 Cookies and web beacons

-These cookies and web beacons provide useful information to ABCP, enabling us to recognise repeat users, facilitate the user’s access to and use of our sites, allows us to track usage behavior, and to balance the usage of our websites on all ABCP web servers.
+These cookies and web beacons provide useful information to ABCP, enabling us to recognise repeat users, facilitate the user’s access to and use of our sites, allowing us to track usage behaviour, and to balance the usage of our websites on all ABCP web servers.

 Tracking cookies, third-party cookies, and other technologies such as web beacons may be used to process additional information, enable non-core functionalities on the ABCP website and enable third-party functions (such as a social media “share” link).
 We may also include web beacons and other similar technology in promotional email messages to determine whether the messages have been opened.